Men also have their share of secrets that they hide from women. Read on to what are things that your man will never tell you.

 10. He’s afraid.

-He’s afraid of losing his job, getting sick, going crazy, dying alone.
+Other things that men hide from you are that he’s afraid of losing his job, getting sick, going crazy, dying alone.

 He has all of the same anxieties and fears that you do (and a few that are uniquely his own).
 But he doesn’t know how to deal with them.